oatlog/oatlog/doc/report/main.typ

 === Rustc spans across files

-#TODO[I think this is confusing for anyone unfamiliar with the code]

-Proc-macros are provided spans, which are essentially byte ranges of the original source code.
-However, when tokenizing arbitrary strings, spans are not provided.
+Rust proc-macros work on Rust tokens which are annotated with spans that essentially are byte ranges of the original source code.
+However, if the proc-macro tokenizes additional strings through `proc_macro::TokenStream::from_str`, for example to implement the egglog `(include ..)` functionality, when tokenizing arbitrary strings, no such spans are provided.

-This is solved by in addition to parsing from Rust tokens, we implement our own sexp parser and insert our own byte ranges.
-This has another problem, since our spans are not from rustc, our error locations are no longer correct.
-This is solved by implementing error context ourselves, so context information is part of the compile error but with a bogus rustc span.
+We solve this by both supporting parsing Rust tokens as well as tokenizing and parsing strings as sexp directly, inserting our own byte ranges.
+This has another problem, in that since our spans are not from rustc our error locations are no longer correct.
+This is solved by implementing displaying error contexts ourselves, so that context information is part of the compile error but with a bogus rustc span.

 === Testing infrastructure

-Since oatlog is implemented using a proc-macro, errors result in Rust compilation errors, so normal Rust test can not be used directly.
-However, doctests are separately compiled so we instead generate doctest to check that generated test code compiles.
+Since oatlog is implemented using a proc-macro, errors result in Rust compilation errors rather than single test failures.
+This means we require some mechanism to compile test cases separately.
+Luckily, Rust doctests do exactly this and so we use those for test cases expected to not compile.
+Overall, our comparative testing infrastructure (against egglog) can handle the 6 cases laid out in
+@oatlog_comparative_testing_conditions.

+#figure(
+  table(
+    columns: (auto, auto),
+    [Code], [Condition],
+    [`nogenerate`], [Oatlog is unable to generate code.], [`no_compile`], [The generated code does not compile.], [`does_panic`], [Runtime panic when running oatlog and egglog.], [`mismatched`], [Oatlog and egglog produce different numbers of e-nodes], [`zrocorrect`], [Oatlog and egglog produce zero e-nodes], [`allcorrect`], [Oatlog and egglog produce the same non-zero number of e-nodes], ),
+  caption: flex-caption(
+    [
+      Possible outcomes for comparative testing of oatlog and egglog.
+    ],
+    [
+      The `zrocorrect` verdict is broken out from `allcorrect` since oatlog ignores the `check` command, which usually is used in those tests.
+    ],
+  ),
+) <oatlog_comparative_testing_conditions>

 = Evaluation